Stoma problems by StoCare.

 3. Stoma blockage

-A stoma blockage (also known as an obstruction) can occur when undigested food or adhesions (e.g. scar tissue) restrict the flow of waste through the stoma.
+A stoma blockage can occur when undigested food or adhesions (e.g. scar tissue) restrict the flow of waste through the stoma.

 Symptoms may include cramping/tummy ache, swelling, less output than usual, or even no output at all for several hours.
 You may also experience nausea and vomiting.
 This can occur with both an ileostomy and colostomy but it’s easier to spot with an ileostomy because they are more active.